 - The school records attendance in clock hours and gives appropriate attendance credit for all hours attended.
 The school does not add or deduct attendance hours as a penalty.
-Attendance is calculated using a computerized time clock and does round hours.
+Attendance is calculated using a computerized time clock and does not round hours.
 To ensure proper credit for clock hours, full-time students are required to clock in/out 4 times a day: when they arrive at school, when they leave for lunch, when they return from lunch, and when they leave at the end of the day.
 Part-time students are required to clock in/out 2 times a day: when they arrive at school and when they leave at the end of the day.
 If a student fails to clock in or out for their schedule on the student timeclock, the student will not receive hours.
 If the student wishes to dispute any hours they feel earned, the student must provide documentation to verify attendance on the missing time form.
-The documentation would include the student sign in sheet, the specialty class attendance role, and/or the guest service summary. - The school is open from 9:30 AM to 5:00 PM for day students and 5:00 PM to 10:00 PM for night students. - 3 All courses require continuous attendance. - The prescribed attendance schedule must be maintained each week.
-Alternate schedules are available to those students who qualify. - Day and Night students may not miss Mondays; day students may not miss Saturdays. - Students must be on time, as tardiness inhibits the learning process.
+The documentation would include the student sign in sheet, the specialty class attendance role, and/or the guest service summary. - The school is open from 8:00 AM to 6:30 PM for 3-day students, 8:00 AM to 8:00 PM for 5-day students and 4:00 PM to 10:00 PM for night students. - 3 All courses require continuous attendance. - The prescribed attendance schedule must be maintained each week.
+Alternate schedules are available to those students who qualify. - Students must be on time, as tardiness inhibits the learning process.
 Students who are late for theory class may not enter the classroom and will not receive theory credit.
 They may "clock in" and will be assigned special projects or assignments pertaining to their course of study.
 Students who are late for a specialty class or a guest artist class may attend the class, but must be accompanied into the classroom by an instructor.
-Students are never excused from mandatory theory class to work in the clinic. - During the enrollment contract period, Applicant must maintain a 90% attendance average each month in order to complete the program within the Scheduled program length.
-The Applicant is allowed to miss 10% of his or her scheduled hours before having to pay extra instructional charges.
-The Applicant may use the allowed 10% of his/her scheduled hours for vacation, doctor appointments, illness, etc. If the Applicant must attend additional Program hours beyond his/her maximum Scheduled Program length due to attendance problems or to complete academic graduation requirements, the applicant will be charged an additional \$12.50 for each hour scheduled to complete after the Scheduled Program length is reached.
-Extra instructional charges will be billed to the student's account once the contracted program length is reached. - Refer to the school enrollment contract for the Enrollment Contract Period definition.
+Students are never excused from mandatory theory class to work in the clinic classroom. - During the enrollment contract period, the student is allowed to miss 150 hours (cometology and barbering) and 120 hours (hairstylist) before having to pay extra instructional charges.
+If the student's training goes beyond the contracted ending date for course completion, the student will be charged an additional \$9.40 for each hour completed after the contract ending date.
+The student may use the 150 (cosmetology and barbering) and 120 (hairstylist) allowed absent hours for vacation, appointments, illness, etc. - Refer to the school enrollment contract for the Enrollment Contract Period definition.

-Please note that if a student misses more than 14 consecutive calendar days, the student will be terminated from the program.
+Please note that if a student misses more than 14 consecutive calendar days, the student may be terminated from the program. - Students who are late or cannot attend school must contact the school and talk to the school service desk immediately. - 3 Students must request time off from school from the Education Leader.